 - For each selected item, data that matches the type supported by the operation is extracted and passed to the operation's Execute method.
 The Execute method modifies the data in place.
 When the data changes, all visualizations that observe the data item are notified, and update accordingly. - If the user undoes the operation, the original data values are restored.
 By default, the original values are cached before the Execute method is called, and undoing the operation simply retrieves the data values from the cache.
 If the REVERSIBLE_OPERATION property of the IDLitDataOperation object is set, however, the original values are not cached, and the UndoExecute method is called when the user undoes the operation.
-The UndoExecute method must exist and must reverse the action performed by the Execute method, restoring the data items to their original values.
+The UndoExecute method, restoring the data items to their original values.
 Using the REVERSIBLE_OPERATION property allows you to avoid caching the data set (which may be large) when the operation performed on the data is easily reversed by computation. - If the user redoes the operation, the data values computed by the Execute method are restored.
 By default, the Execute method is simply called again.
-If the EXPENSIVE_OPERATION property of the IDLitDataOperation object is set, however, the computed values are cached after the Execute method is called, and redoing the operation simply restores the cached data values.
-Using the EXPENSIVE_OPERATION property allows you to avoid having to recompute a computationally-intensive operation each time the user undoes and then redoes the operation.
+If the EXPENSIVE_COMPUTATION property of the IDLitDataOperation object is set, however, the computed values are cached after the Execute method is called, and redoing the operation simply restores the cached data values.
+Using the EXPENSIVE_COMPUTATION property allows you to avoid having to recompute a computationally-intensive operation each time the user undoes and then redoes the operation.